philadams-zz/letterpress/README.md

     brew install pip
     pip install shovel

-And then just `bower install letterpress`.
-Done.
+And then follow the short installation instructions above.